ShpeeBot/ShpeeBot-8/README.md

 If you are using our public bot, please seriously consider donating to us at <https://donorbox.org/dankzone>.
 Even if you aren't using our public bot, donating ensures that we continue to update the bot and fix issues.

+### Customisable
+Shpee has a web dashboard so you can change the settings to your server's needs!
+Check out the dashboard at <https://shpee.dankzone.ml/>.

 ## Changes to the Code

 You may change code if needed under the following conditions: